ric-sar/ultimate_phd_student_guide/what_is_a_research_paper.md

 A research paper is an academic writing, where students and/or academics present their work to the world.
 The research paper should firstly answers to a question, how to solve a specific problem or how to improve known solutions.

-### Where to find research papers
+## Where to find research papers
 Research papers are usually presented during conferences or print on journals, they can be accessed freely or by the use of subscription on editor portals (like Elsevier or Springer) which host journals.

-Here you can find a list of search engines for different fields:
+Here is a list of search engines for different fields:
 * [Google Scholar](https://scholar.google.com/)
 * [IEEE Xplore](https://ieeexplore.ieee.org/Xplore/home.jsp)
 * [ScienceDirect](https://www.sciencedirect.com/search)
 * [Pubmed](https://pubmed.ncbi.nlm.nih.gov/)
 * [ResearchGate](https://www.researchgate.net/)

-Sometimes you can read preprints.
-Preprints are research paper that have not been peer reviewed or published (yet) on journals.
+Sometimes you can read preprints, preprints are research paper that have not been peer reviewed or published (yet) on journals.
 The most famous platforms are:
 * [arXiv](https://arxiv.org/) for Physics, Mathematics, Statistics, Computer Science, Quantitative Biology, Economics, Quantitative Finance, Electrical Engineering and System Science
 * [medRxiv](https://www.medrxiv.org/) for Health Sciences

-Take always into consideration Introduction and Related Works sections of each research paper, you can easily find fundamentals and state-of-the-art research papers already known.
+Take always into consideration that Introduction and Related Works sections of each research paper easily states fundamentals and state-of-the-art research papers already known, these sections can be used to gain domain knowledge.
 Alternatively, you can use AI-powered research tools which scan the internet and find related research papers:
-* [SemanticScholar](https://www.semanticscholar.org/): Find relevant research and give you a short summary of the objective and results of a paper;
+* [SemanticScholar](https://www.semanticscholar.org/) find relevant research and give you a short summary of the objective and results of a paper;
-* [ConnectedPapers](https://www.connectedpapers.com/): Create a graph by analyzing similarities among research papers;
+* [ConnectedPapers](https://www.connectedpapers.com/) create a graph by analyzing similarities among research papers;
-* [ResearchRabbit.ai](https://www.researchrabbit.ai/): Is a citation-based literature mapping tool.
+* [ResearchRabbit.ai](https://www.researchrabbit.ai/) is a citation-based literature mapping tool;
-* [Litmaps](https://www.litmaps.com/): Is a discovery app based on automated citation searching.
+* [Litmaps](https://www.litmaps.com/) is a discovery app based on automated citation searching.

 But sometimes you need to work on patents, here a list of patent search engines:
 * [Google Patents](https://patents.google.com/)
 * [European Patent Office](https://www.epo.org/)
 * [United States Patent and Trademark Office](https://ppubs.uspto.gov/pubwebapp/static/pages/landing.html)

-### The research paper structure
+## The research paper structure
-Research paper structure is based on [IMRAD or IMRaD method](https://en.wikipedia.org/wiki/IMRAD), which divides the work in sections: Introduction, Methods, Results and, Discussion.
+Research paper structure is based on [IMRAD or IMRaD method](https://en.wikipedia.org/wiki/IMRAD), which divides the work in four main sections: Introduction, Methods, Results and, Discussion.

 Actually, sections can be added to the information flow and usually the structure of research papers can be distinguished in:
-1. Title: Must summarize all the work done with the used approach in a dozen words;
+1. **Title** Must summarize all the work done with the used approach in a dozen words;
-2. Abstract: Is used as a summarization of the entire research work, stating the question to solve, how has been addressed and the obtained results;
+2. **Abstract** is used as a summarization of the entire research work, stating the question to solve, how has been addressed and the obtained results;
-3. Introduction: This section is dedicated to the introduction to the problem with a small roadmap to the following research work;
+3. **Introduction** this section is dedicated to the introduction to the problem with a small roadmap to the following research work;
-4. Literature review (or Related works): Takes into consideration past and present solution to the problem, highlighting the proposed solution and differences within the proposed approach;
+4. **Literature review (or Related works)** takes into consideration past and present solution to the problem, highlighting the proposed solution and differences within the proposed approach;
-5. Materials and Methods: This one of the most important section of the research work, here authors will show their approach and how they tackled the problem;
+5. **Materials and Methods** this one of the most important section of the research work, here authors will show their approach and how they tackled the problem;
-6. Results and discussion: Among the previous section, here authors show resuslts of their approach, often benchmarked with previous state-of-the-art techniques;
+6. **Results and discussion** among the previous section, here authors show resuslts of their approach, often benchmarked with previous state-of-the-art techniques;
-7. Conclusion: A brief concolusion on the obtained results compared to known approach, usually a space where authors introduce future works;
+7. **Conclusion** a brief concolusion on the obtained results compared to known approach, usually a space where authors introduce future works;
-8. Acknowledgments: Besides acknoledge academics or staff, this section is heavily used to state who funded the work (Funding bodies or industry collaboration)
+8. **Acknowledgments** besides acknoledge academics or staff, this section is heavily used to state who funded the work (Funding bodies or industry collaboration)
-9. Bibliography: A list of all the references used in the work arranged as described by editors' guidelines.
+9. **Bibliography** a list of all the references used in the work arranged as described by editors' guidelines.

 **Recommended read**
 * [Research paper structure by University of San Diego](https://psychology.ucsd.edu/undergraduate-program/undergraduate-resources/academic-writing-resources/writing-research-papers/research-paper-structure.html)